msklyarov/CV/cv.md

 #### Objectives:

-To find a remote React.js / Node.js / fullstack developer position that would utilize my skills in React.js / Redux / node.js / RestAPI / JavaScript (MERN stack) development.
+To find a remote blockchain developer or React.js / Node.js / fullstack developer position that would utilize my skills in React.js / Redux / node.js / blockchain development.

 #### Summary: